adyork/intro-to-apis-taxamatch/_episodes/01-what-is-an-api.md

 * https://restfulapi.net/rest-architectural-constraints/

-### Methods: GET, POST, DELETE, PUT
+### HTTP Methods: GET, POST, DELETE, PUT

 In REST primary data is called a "resource."

+REST APIs listen for HTTP methods `GET`, `POST`, `PUT`, and `DELETE`.
+The type of HTTP method tells the API which action to perform on the resource.

-Methods in REST for accessing and manipulating data:
+HTTP Methods for accessing and manipulating data (resources):

 * **GET**	This method helps in offering read-only access to the server resources.
 * **POST**	This method is implemented for creating a new resource.